 This was Kirsten’s favorite book to read to her kids and as soon as you look at the pictures and start reading it, you will understand why.
 The rhythm of the story and the non-sensical rhymes make the book completely captivating.

 Marshmallow Cattails?
 Waffle and butter lily pads?
 Yes, please!
-As a bonus, there is counting as well.
+As a bonus, there is counting in this alliteration picture book as well.
 No list would be complete without this adorable read.

 These sheep are driving and get stuck in the mud.
 The entire story does not rhyme but there are many rhyming words from the same word family.
 It is funny and perfect for a young reader.
 Everyone in my family can still recite every word of this one!